-- 9. For our two players, make sure that "Target Device" is set to "MegaVoice Envoy S, 2S, ST or 2ST" on the "Target Device" tab. - 10.
-Next, click on the "Output Options" tab (circled in red).
-You will get a screen like thatbelow.
+10. Next, click on the "Output Options" tab (circled in red).
+You will get a screen similar to that below.

-When "New Project" is used, most of the project tabs, SaberCopy will suggest values from the last project opened as defaults.
+On most of the project tabs, SaberCopy will suggest values from the last project opened as defaults.
 It is always a good idea to verify the settings on each of the tabs to make sure they are what you want any time you begin a new project.

-11. The "Folder Options" and "File Options" sections of the screen are addressed in more detail in 2: Loading a Companion Player.
+- 11. For our two players, make sure that "Target Device" is set to "MegaVoice Envoy S, 2S, ST or 2ST". - 12.
+The "Folder Options" and "File Options" sections on the bottom of the screen are addressed in more detail in 2: Loading a Companion Player.

-- 12. Now click on the "Copy and Check" tab.
-See screen imagebelow. - 13.
-Notice the project name was changed to something meaningful "B1100". - 14.
+- 13. Now click on the "Copy and Check" tab.
+See screen image below. - 14.
+Notice the project name was changed to something meaningful "B1100". - 15.
 In the top left, there are initialization options.
 For this example, we want "Quick Format" which will clear all current contents.

 When either of the format options is chosen, you may also specify the "File System" and "Allocation Unit Size" in the bottom left.
-In most cases, these settings should be left set to "No change" because the player should already be configured properly.
+In the majority of cases, these settings should be left set to "No change" for both because the player should already be configured properly.
 You can, however, change it to one of the available choices, but we strongly recommend consulting MegaVoice technical support first.

-- 15. Under "Test Options", we want to execute the "Perform read/write test before copying" and we want the Volume name set to "ENVOY". - 16.
+- 16. Under "Test and Copy Options", we want to execute the "Perform read/write test before copying" and we want the Volume name set to "ENVOY". - 17.
 Under "Verification Options" we want to perform some basic verification once the copy completes so we have checked "Verify everything, don't stop on error", "Check file timestamps" and to compare the first 4KB of each file on each player against the same in the source.

-Note that there are various sampling sizes available under "Check file contents" (None, First 4KB, First 512KB and Whole file).
+SaberCopy uses an MD5 checksum calculation for the file contents verification.
+Note that there are various sampling sizes available for file verification (None, First 4KB, First 64KB and Whole file).
 Keep in mind that the larger the sampling size, the longer the verification process takes.
-A minimum of 4K is recommended.
-See Hash method for verification for details on the file comparison methods available.

-17. When finished, click the OK button to close the Project Details dialog.
+18. When finished, click the OK button to close the Project Details dialog.

-- 18. At this point, the main screen should look like the example below. - 19.
+- 19. At this point, the main screen should look like the example below. - 20.
 Now we need to set the "source" of the copy for each player.
 When all the players connected are being loaded from the same source, the easiest way is to click on the "Attach All" button in the project (circled in blue).
-SaberCopy will assign all of them (no matter how many) to the project. - 20.
+SaberCopy will assign all of them (no matter how many) to the project. - 21.
 Alternatively, within the line for each player, we could click on the drop-down list and change the setting for each individually to the project "B1100" (circled in red).

-- 21. Notice that the rows containing the players turned pink.
+- 22. Notice that the rows containing the players turned red.
 This is because SaberCopy will perform a compare before and after loading a player from a project (unless you check the option "Don't verify when project first attached" in the project definition).
-These particular players are blank. - 22.
+These particular players currently contain audio different from the B1100 project so they display as "Unmatched". - 23.
 To begin the copy process, all we need to do now is click on the "Copy All" button (circled in red).